 Sightseeing of Novi Sad

 We start with an hour-long drive through the seemingly endless plains that characterize Vojvodina.
-As the scenery gradually changes to mildly rolling hills, and corn and wheat fields give way to apple and pear orchards, we are arriving to our first stop - the famous Serb Orthodox monastery of Krušedol.
+As the scenery gradually changes to mildly rolling hills, and corn and wheat fields give way to apple and pear orchards, we are arriving at our first stop - the famous Serb Orthodox monastery of Krušedol.
 Established in the early 16th century by the last dynasty of medieval Serbia, the Brankovićs, for centuries it served as a burial church for the most illustrious Serbs of the Habsburg Empire - patriarchs, dukes and even an exiled king.
 Inside the monastery church you will see a stunning late medieval iconostasis and several layers of frescoes but, most importantly, will feel the air of past times and of Orthodox Christian monasticism.

 Just a few minutes drive away lays Sremski Karlovci, a historic townlet known for its baroque churches and excellent wine.
 Today quiet and provincial, for over two centuries the town has been an unofficial capital of Serbs in the Habsburg Empire and as a result the town center boasts several nice palaces and churches, including the grand Orthodox Cathedral.
 After sightseeing, we continue to a local wine cellar where you will be treated to a tour with tasting of local wines amongst them also bermet, the much cherished specialty of Sremski Karlovci, which spread its fame to Vienna and beyond.